awsdocs/aws-sam-developer-guide/doc_source/building-layers.md

 ## Examples<a name="building-applications-examples"></a>

+### Template Example 1: Build a Layer Against the Python 3\.6 Runtime Environment<a name="building-applications-examples-python"></a>

-The following example AWS SAM template builds a layer\.
+The following example AWS SAM template builds a layer against the Python 3\.6 runtime environment\.

 ```
 Resources: